Skip to content

 Nathalie Du Pasquier - Saint Fairy Anne - Exhibitions - Kerlin Gallery

-The exhibition’s title, Saint Fairy Anne, offers a play on words: a phonetic Anglicisation of “ça ne fait rien”, or “it’s not important”.
-Along with the artist’s irreverent ink drawing on which it appears, it offers an injection of humour, playfulness and experimentation in art-making.
+The exhibition’s title, Saint Fairy Anne, offers a play on words: a phonetic Anglicisation of “ça ne fait rien”, or “it doesn’t matter”.
+Along with the artist’s irreverent ink drawing on which these words appear, it offers an injection of humour, playfulness and experimentation in art-making.
+Though often using graphic forms, Du Pasquier’s paintings maintain a distinctly analogue feel – the artist’s hand leaving a painterly finish and off-kilter verve.

 selected works